 Quito is the capital city of Ecuador and sits at an elevation of 9,300 ft.
 Although Ecuador is only about the size of Nevada, it is one of the most biologically diverse countries in the world and students will be able to experience its many regions and climates throughout the semester.
 Students will study at the Andean Center for Latin American Studies (ACLAS) and at the Universidad San Francisco de Quito (USFQ).
-Excursions include a five day pre-program voyage in the Galapagos Islands, Quito city tour, Otovalo and Cuenca.
+Excursions include a Quito city tour, Otovalo, and Cuenca.
+A pre-program five day Galapagos Islands voyage is included when a minimum program participation number is met.
 Find more information for international students through the Office of International Programs at USFQ.

 During the first month in Quito students will take an intensive Spanish course at ACLAS which counts towards one (1.0) credit at WU.
 Another credit will be a result of a service learning component students complete during the semester.
 Visit the ACLAS website to watch videos about Quito, ACLAS courses, Living in Quito, and much more.
 Watch the Take a Breath video for a general overview.